Minister Licensing Requirements in the State of Indiana

 A guide to performing marriage.

-Regulations vary throughout the country, and it is important for ministers and couples to be informed.
-Continue reading to learn about performing marriage in the State of Indiana as an AMM minister.
+Regulations vary throughout the country, so it is important for ministers and couples to be informed.
+Continue reading to learn about performing marriage in the State of Indiana as an AMM Minister.

 Minister Licensing Summary

 American Marriage Ministries is a non-profit, interfaith and non-denominational church with the mission to ensure that all people have the right to perform marriage.
 We offer ordination to all people, regardless of religious background or spiritual philosophy, that agree with our three tenets:

 - All people, regardless of race, gender, or sexual orientation, have the right to marry.

 - It is the right of every couple to choose who will solemnize their marriage.